gocobalt/cobalt-sdk/README.md

 ### How to install

-The preferred way to install the Breakout SDK for Node.js is to use the npm package manager.
+The preferred way to install the Cobalt SDK for Node.js is to use the npm package manager.
 Simply type the following into a terminal window:

 ~~~
- npm i breakout-sdk
+ npm i @gobobalt.io/cobalt
 ~~~

 ### Usage

-The Breakout SDK for JavaScript bundles TypeScript definition files for use in TypeScript projects.
+The Cobalt SDK for JavaScript bundles TypeScript definition files for use in TypeScript projects.
 We aim to keep these TypeScript definition files updated with each release for any public api.

 #### **Pre-requisites for Typescript**